franzbu/HAeating/README.md

 ## Layer 3: Connection to Heating Hardware

 The principle is simple: HA's helper `input_number.target_flow_temp` signals heating demand when it contains the required flow temperature; it signals no heating demand if it is set to `0`.
-This respository contains two examples how this can be used to connect the actual heating device, which can be a thermal heat pump, wood boiler, ...
+This repository contains two examples how this can be used to connect the actual heating device, which can be a thermal heat pump, wood boiler, ...

 Depending on whether you use method (A) or (B) below, make sure to either comment out or delete the other one in apps.yaml, or, alternatively, add `disable: true  # <--- Set to true to turn off, false or remove to turn on` to the one you don't use.